Demo

 • Professional and lived experience and expertise in working with or teaching Black / African American communities; AND

-• Demonstrated experience and commitment to equity and inclusion in working with students and colleagues from diverse backgrounds and identities.
+• Demonstrated experience and commitment to equal opportunity in working with students and colleagues from all backgrounds and identities.

 DESIRED QUALIFICATIONS: